FelixRizzolli/plex-leon/README.md

 - Returns `0` on normal completion.
 - Returns `2` if required external tools are missing (preflight check fails).
-- Prints the number of discovered IDs in library-b, detailed DECISION lines for eligible items (including resolution and size of A vs B), and a final summary.
+- Prints the number of discovered IDs in library-b, detailed DECISION lines for eligible items (including resolution and size of A vs B), and a final summary with total duration.

+## Performance notes

+- Resolution probing uses `ffprobe` (FFmpeg) first and falls back to `mediainfo`; use `--no-resolution` to skip and rely on size-only comparison.
+- `--threads` warms metadata reads in parallel for I/O-bound speedups; moderate values (e.g., 4–8) are recommended to avoid disk thrash.
+- When there is no counterpart found in library-b for a given item, resolution probing is skipped entirely to save time.

 ## Development